-The plan, which will be developed by working with partners, will reflect the work underway and future aspirations, ensure that the appropriate governance structure is in place to monitor plans and performance, and consider how the HWB will be involved.
-Both plans have already been signed off by the NHS.
+The plan, which will be developed by working with partners, will reflect the work underway and future aspirations, ensure that we have the appropriate governance structure in place to monitor plans and performance, and consider how the HWBB will be involved.
+So aside from formally signing off on both plans, which have already been signed off by the NHS, the views of all partners are being sought.

-The Chair then invited Board members to discuss the presentation and raise questions, particularly regarding the budget, given that there is a substantial amount of money involved; and he welcomed the transparency in the report regarding how the money will be spent and how it will help different partners.
-Mel Lock, Lead Commissioner Adults and Health, stated that some of this funding is part of the bottom line for their budget for social care, and beyond that, discussion is needed on how to use the funds to meet their needs, especially given the extensive guidance from the NHS on how it can and cannot be spent.
+The Chair then invited Board members to discuss the presentation and raise questions, particularly regarding the budget, as he noted that there is a substantial amount of money involved, and he welcomes the transparency in the report regarding how the money will be spent and how it will help different partners.
+Mel Lock, Lead Commissioner Adults and Health, stated that some of this funding is part of the bottom line for their budget for social care, and beyond that, discussion is needed on how to use the funds to meet their needs, especially given the extensive guidance from the

+NHS on how it can and cannot be spent.
 A workshop could be held to discuss linking the budget with the strategy and the need to move funding from one place to another.